snaftaly/FinalProjectC/final_project/README.txt

-				- WidgetUtils - this group of services is used for manipulating the widgets - setting buttons selected/enabled, clearing a panel and setting an image tran[arent. the header file conatain the function decleartions. stateTransition - This module containing the start and stop functions of the different GUIs (as explained above).
+				- WidgetUtils - this group of services is used for manipulating the widgets - setting buttons selected/enabled, clearing a panel and setting an image tran[arent. the header file conatain the function decleartions. stateTransition - This module contains the start and stop functions of the different GUIs (as explained above), seperated to two c files - one for the start functions and the other for the stop functions.
 						The module header file includes all the functions declerations.

 ##########################################################################################